Meiweif/KickClipsViewer/README.md

 1. Open `chrome://extensions/` in your browser.
 2. In the top-right corner, enable **Developer mode**.
 3. Click **Load unpacked**.
-4. Select the `KickClips` folder on your computer.
+4. Select the `KickClipsViewer` folder on your computer.

 ---